ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - __HGT_main_implementing.sh__ call modules or scripts of blastn, blastn_process.py, classifer.py, HGT.py, prodigal, emapper.py, qc_annotation.py, convert.sh, add_species_script.sh, root.sh, fill_species.sh, add_gc_nonhgt.py, filterchecking.py, quality_control_processing.py, etc. Each of the script has unique functions and full annotations of these scripts have been available in the corresponding script and the appropriate loaction in __HGT_main_implementing.sh__.

-- Before utilization of HGTector, please pay attention to lines 170-173 in __HGT_main_implementing.sh__, and assign a user-customized parameter n to --min_recipient_cov.
+- Before utilization of FMT-HGT, please pay attention to lines 170-173 in __HGT_main_implementing.sh__, and assign a user-customized parameter n to --min_recipient_cov.
 We have provided full information and reference regarding the selection of n in annotation part.
 In any kind of condition, n ≥ 0.5 (n < 1) should be maintained, with exact reasons available in the corresponding annottaion parts in scripts.

 ![](workflow6.png)

 - Then, please open scripts of __convert.sh__, and __add_species_script.sh__ to indicate the exact directory path for the aforementioned __"tax"__, and __"reference_data_base"__, so that these scripts can smoothly function as wished.

-- Lastly, implement HGTector by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the HGTector pipeline will automatically start.
+- Lastly, implement FMT-HGT by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the FMT-HGT pipeline will automatically start.

   #### Result and Explanation
-- After implementing HGTector, users will obtain a .xlsx table and seperate .txt report for each FMT under directory path "HGT1_filtered".
+- After implementing FMT-HGT, users will obtain a .xlsx table and seperate .txt report for each FMT under directory path "HGT1_filtered".
 The .xlsx table looks like the following format:

 ![](workflow7.png)